joshydavid/information-security-study-notes/resources/cryptography.md

 **Availability**

-- Ensures that information and systems are accessible to authorised personnels.
+- Ensures that information and systems are accessible to authorised personnel.
-- System must resist disruptions such as cyberattacks, natural disasters or hardware failures.
+- System must resist disruptions such as cyber attacks, natural disasters or hardware failures.
 - Techniques
   - DDoS protection
   - Failover systems
   - Backups

 Only the key should be kept secret, the algorithm should be publicly known.
-(Kerckhoff’s Principle 1883) Defence is hard, as long as we keep the key secret.
+(Kerckhoff’s Principle 1883) Defense is hard, as long as we keep the key secret.
 Good-enough security is good-enough, certain trade-offs are needed.

+## Cryptography Algorithms

+- AES
+  - Symmetric encryption used for secure data storage and transmission
+- RSA
+  - Asymmetric encryption for secure key exchange
+  - Digital signature
+- SHA-256
+  - Cryptographic hash function used in certificates and digital signatures
+- HMAC
+  - Combines hashing with a secret key for message integrity and authenticity

 ## What's the difference between symmetric and asymmetric encryption?